Perinçek v. Switzerland: Lower court judgment

 In December 2013 the Lower Court of the European Court of Human Rights ruled by 5-2 that Switzerland had violated Doğu Perinçek's freedom of expression guaranteed by Article 10 of the European Convention on Human Rights.
 It ruled that Perinçek had not abused his rights within the meaning of Article 17 of the Convention, which prohibits individuals using the rights of the Convention to seek the abolition or restriction of other individuals' rights guaranteed by the Convention.
-"The Court considers that the rejection of the legal characterisation of the events of 1915 was not in itself sufficient to amount to incitement of hatred towards the Armenian people", stated the court ruling.
-"The applicant has not abused his right to engage in open discussion of matters including those which are sensitive and likely to cause offence.
-The free exercise of this right is one of the fundamental aspects of freedom of expression and distinguishes a democratic, tolerant and pluralist society from a totalitarian or dictatorial regime."

-The Court pointed out that "it was not called upon to rule on the legal characterisation of the Armenian Genocide.
+The court ruling stated the following:The Court considers that the rejection of the legal characterisation of the events of 1915 was not in itself sufficient to amount to incitement of hatred towards the Armenian people. [...]
+The applicant has not abused his right to engage in open discussion of matters including those which are sensitive and likely to cause offence.
+The free exercise of this right is one of the fundamental aspects of freedom of expression and distinguishes a democratic, tolerant and pluralist society from a totalitarian or dictatorial regime.The Court pointed out that "it was not called upon to rule on the legal characterisation of the Armenian genocide.
 The existence of a "genocide", which was a precisely defined legal concept, was not easy to prove.
 The Court doubted that there could be a general consensus as to events such as those at issue, given that historical research was by definition open to discussion and a matter of debate, without necessarily giving rise to final conclusions or to the assertion of objective and absolute truths."

 Appeal and final judgement by the Grand Chamber

-After the ruling the government of Switzerland announced its decision to appeal the lower court's ruling.
-On 3 June 2014 the court accepted the appeal to move on to the Grand Chamber to clarify the scope available to Swiss authorities in applying the Swiss Criminal Code to combat racism.
+The government of Switzerland announced its decision to appeal the lower court's ruling.
+On 3 June 2014 the court accepted the appeal to move to the Grand Chamber to clarify the scope available to Swiss authorities in applying the Swiss Criminal Code.